ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Leah: I wrote out categories and subs: in London we discussed sub categories tell me about them. when we are talking about search, indexing etc. Search categories might benefit from sub categories overview, indexing, snippet.
 And then we can have AI training with its own definition etc

 Ekr: I read that even if you say no to AI output here is the link.
 I don't care about a precise product but we need to be clear to do AI processing.
-If that is the intent then it should be sharpet.
+If that is the intent then it should be sharpened.

 Alissa: what do people view as the benefit of this approach to that of Krishna

 Paul: We see it as a merging of different approaches.
-Descirption of calling it output is better than display.
+Description of calling it output is better than display.
 Krishna's draft is a bit complicated we dont want to stress on different modalities and want to condense Krishna's draft.

 Krishna: there is a lot of discussion on output part being exponed to the users.
-The question is code generation aspect we didnt address as a part of display.
+The question is code generation aspect we didn't address as a part of display.
 I think the feedback is whether this is search centric or not.
 It is not.
 There still much work to be done to say what exactly an output is but it's a good start to bring all the drafts together. we have to consider that AI crawlers are collection mechanisms which we need to discuss.
 There needs to be reconciliation of proposals.

 Mark: can we take a couple of polls?
-In the form of one asking: if you think Krishna's (display preference) or Erin's (AI output) proposal is the way foward?
+In the form of one asking: if you think Krishna's (display preference) or Erin's (AI output) proposal is the way forward?

-Mark: they are not altearnatives you can go for bothy
+Mark: they are not alternatives you can go for both

 Paul: we started with Erin's draft both are there